Italy, Texas

-Italy (/ˈɪtli/ IT-lee, unlike the country Italy) is a town in Ellis County, Texas, United States.
+Italy (/ˈɪtli/ IT-lee, unlike the country) is a town in Ellis County, Texas, United States.
 Its population was 1,926 in 2020.
 The community was named after Italy by a settler who had visited the European country.

 History

 Italy was founded in 1879 by settlers who found the surrounding land suitable for growing cotton, corn, sweet potatoes, and wheat.
 The Missouri–Kansas–Texas Railroad reached Italy in 1890, with the railroad stop making the town an important market center.
 The population grew steadily, from 1,061 in 1900 to 1,500 in 1925, until the Great Depression sparked a decline lasting over three decades.
-The town began to see economic and population growth again in the 1970s, with the population rising to nearly 2,000 residents by the year 2000.
+The town began to see economic and population growth again in the 1970s, with the population rising to nearly 2,000 residents by 2000.